xdwang0726/Compute-Canada/README.md

-# Compute-Canada-
+# Compute_Canada
-Instruction of using Compute Canada
+This is a instructions of using Compute Canada (for personal usage)